devByByron/Introduction-to-Software-Engineering---IBM/README.md

 Like asking a question to a teacher (controller) who responds with an answer (response).

+Pre-Production Environments

+Different types include development, QA (Quality Assurance), and staging.
+Development is where coding occurs, QA is for testing, and staging closely replicates production but is not for general users.
+Production Environment

+This is the robust environment intended for all users, considering application load and non-functional requirements like security and scalability.
+It includes the entire solution stack of hardware and software necessary for application operation.
+Deployment Options

+On-premises deployment involves hosting the application within the organization’s physical location, offering greater security but often at a higher cost.
+Cloud deployment can be public, private, or hybrid, with public cloud being the most common due to its scalability and cost-effectiveness, while private cloud offers increased security and customization.
+Hybrid combines both models for optimized benefits.

+**Production Deployment Components**
+N-Tier Architecture Overview

+The application is deployed in multiple tiers:

+Presentation Tier – Front-end client applications (what users see).

+Web Tier – Web load balancer + web servers to handle requests.

+Application Tier – App load balancer or proxy + application servers running business logic.

+Data Tier – Database server(s), often with a replica for high availability.

+All tiers (except the client) are protected behind a firewall.

+Key Components
+Firewall

+A security barrier that monitors incoming/outgoing traffic.

+Blocks malicious traffic, viruses, and unauthorized access.

+Load Balancer

+Distributes incoming network traffic across multiple servers.

+Prevents overload, improves responsiveness, and keeps services available.

+Proxy Server (when used)

+Acts as an intermediate layer between tiers.

+Can load-balance, cache, encrypt, or filter traffic.

+Server Types

+Web Server:

+Handles HTTP requests and delivers static content (HTML, images, files).

+Application Server:

+Runs business logic and interacts with databases.

+Sends processed results back to the client.

+Database Server:

+Stores and manages data through a DBMS.

+Supports data retrieval, updates, and transactions.

+**Software Engineering Job Titles**

+Software engineering roles vary widely, but most fall into common categories.
+Each role has specific responsibilities and requires specific skills.

+1. Front-End Engineer (UI / Web Developer)

+Focus: User Interface (UI) – what users see and interact with.
+Responsibilities:

+Design and build the visual layout and experience of websites/apps.

+Ensure cross-device and cross-browser compatibility.
+Key Skills:

+Web development languages (HTML, CSS, JavaScript).

+UI/UX frameworks (React, Angular, etc.).

+Understanding of UX principles.

+2. Back-End Engineer

+Focus: Business Logic & Data Management – behind-the-scenes functionality.
+Responsibilities:

+Build APIs, database interactions, and core application logic.

+Ensure performance, scalability, and reliability.
+Key Skills:

+Programming languages (Java, Python, C#, etc.).

+Application frameworks (Spring Boot, Django, etc.).

+Web/app servers, databases, load balancers.

+Deployment and containerization tools (Docker, Kubernetes).

+3. Full-Stack Engineer

+Focus: Both front-end and back-end.
+Responsibilities:

+Build complete solutions end-to-end.

+Work on UI, APIs, databases, and deployment.
+Key Skills:

+Combination of front-end + back-end skills.

+Web development languages, databases, APIs.

+DevOps & deployment tools.

+4. DevOps Engineer

+Focus: Agile software delivery by combining development + operations.
+Responsibilities:

+Automate builds, testing, deployment, and monitoring.

+Collaborate with dev & ops teams to improve release cycles.
+Key Skills:

+Source control (Git), CI/CD pipelines.

+Programming & scripting.

+Containerization (Docker), monitoring tools (Prometheus).

+5. Software Quality Assurance (QA) Engineer

+Focus: Software testing & validation.
+Responsibilities:

+Write automated/manual tests to find bugs.

+Log issues, work with developers to resolve them.
+Key Skills:

+Test automation frameworks (Selenium, JUnit).

+Bug tracking tools (Jira).

+Shell scripting, programming basics.

+6. Software Integration Engineer

+Focus: Connecting software with hardware (IoT, embedded systems).
+Responsibilities:

+Write code to make hardware and software work together.
+Key Skills:

+Programming languages for embedded systems (C, C++).

+Device-specific frameworks & toolkits.

+7. Software Security Engineer (Ethical Hacker)

+Focus: Application & network security.
+Responsibilities:

+Find vulnerabilities and security flaws before release.

+Build tools and processes to improve security.
+Key Skills:

+Penetration testing, reverse engineering.

+Scripting languages, encryption tools, network security.

+8. Mobile App Developer

+Focus: Apps for mobile devices (iOS, Android).
+Responsibilities:

+Design, develop, and deploy apps for phones/tablets.
+Key Skills:

+Mobile OS knowledge (iOS, Android).

+Programming languages (Swift, Kotlin, Flutter, React Native).

+API and web services integration.

+9. Game Developer / Game Engineer

+Focus: Creating games for various platforms.
+Responsibilities:

+Work with designers, artists, and sound engineers.

+Write game logic and integrate visual/audio assets.
+Key Skills:

+Game engines (Unity, Unreal Engine).

+Graphics programming, physics engines.

+**Code of Ethics**

+The Software Engineering Code of Ethics was developed by IEEE-CS and ACM to guide software engineers in acting responsibly and ethically.
+It applies to engineers, managers, educators, students, and policymakers and covers the entire software lifecycle — analysis, design, development, testing, and maintenance.

+Eight Principles of the Code of Ethics
+1️⃣ Public

+Act in the public interest first.

+Ensure software contributes to public good, safety, fairness, and accessibility.

+Accept responsibility for the impact of your work.

+2️⃣ Client & Employer

+Act in the best interests of both.

+Be honest and transparent about risks, plagiarism, and illegal activity.

+Seek consent where needed and protect confidentiality.

+3️⃣ Product

+Strive for high-quality software within cost and time constraints.

+Ensure reliability, security, and maintainability.

+4️⃣ Judgment

+Act with integrity and independence.

+Maintain objectivity and honesty in decisions.

+Avoid conflicts of interest, bribery, or unethical practices.

+5️⃣ Management

+Managers should set ethical standards for teams.

+Minimize risks, enforce security practices, and set realistic expectations.

+Provide fair compensation and respect intellectual property rights.

+6️⃣ Profession

+Uphold the reputation of software engineering.

+Follow the code and encourage others to do the same.

+Report violations and unethical behavior.

+7️⃣ Colleagues

+Treat colleagues with respect and fairness.

+Give proper credit for their work and encourage ethical conduct.

+8️⃣ Self

+Commit to lifelong learning and professional development.

+Maintain competence, improve skills, and behave professionally.

 ## 🏁 Final Notes
 This repository provides a **comprehensive knowledge base** of software engineering fundamentals, structured in a way to support both **learners** and **practitioners**.